TGIF: The State of TG Is Strong

 The biggest news is that these groups knew that the hormone therapies were causing cancer.
 I’ve said it before, but as a one-time butch teenager with rabid political opinions and the knowledge that I was Correct About Everything, now a happy gay adult with no political opinions and the knowledge that I am Usually Wrong: thank god this movement wasn’t around when I was 14.
 That said, when I’m done having kids, given the state of things post-breastfeeding, a double mastectomy sounds sort of nice.

-→ TikTok very upset about maybe getting banned: new bipartisan bill in Congress would ban apps controlled by a foreign adversary.
+→ TikTok very upset about maybe getting banned: A new bipartisan bill in Congress would ban apps controlled by a foreign adversary.
 TikTok is owned by ByteDance, which is based in China, where no companies have freedom from the Chinese Communist Party’s oversight.
 The legislation would ban TikTok unless ByteDance sells it.
 But then how can it do the manipulating and probably the spying?
 So now TikTok operatives are lecturing the American government on the First Amendment and capitalism: “This legislation will trample the First Amendment rights of 170 million Americans and deprive 5 million small businesses of a platform they rely on to grow and create jobs.”

 Right.
 Freedom of speech and commerce.
-Right
+Right.

 On Thursday evening, the bill unanimously passed the House Committee on Energy and Commerce, 50–0.
 “Needless to say, this is incredibly unusual,” wrote political reporter Jake Sherman.